kartikeya-datta/TV-Series-Analysis-System/README.md

 I am finetuning the transfoemer model on different themes [friendhip", "hope", "sacrifice", "Loss", "battle", "self developmet", "betrayal", "love", "dialogue"]

 - Created a dataframe by loading it into our loading the subtitles into our jupyter notebook and cleaning the subtitle data.

+- Created a new colums stating the themes of the subtitles we have with huggingface library.